How to grow daffodils

-Daffodils (Narcissus) brighten our gardens in spring.
+Daffodils (Narcissus) are spring bulbs that brighten our gardens and herald the arrival of longer, brighter days ahead.
 There are many different varieties, some flowering as early as January and others as late as early May.

 How to grow daffodils